-FRIDAY THROUGH SUNDAY -- Love revived: Harlequin Productions FIGHTING OVER BEVERLEY continues at the State Theater, 202 Fourth Ave.
+FRIDAY & SATURDAY -- Laugh about love: Harlequin Productions FIGHTING OVER BEVERLEY, a romantic comedy by longtime Harlequin collaborator Israel Horovitz, is in its final weekend at the State Theater, 202 Fourth Ave.
 E., Olympia.
-The romantic comedy by longtime Harlequin collaborator Israel Horovitz is a comedic examination of love as two 73-year-old men battle over the woman they both fell in love with 53 years earlier.
 Showtimes are 8 p.m.
-Friday and Saturday and 2 p.m.
-Sunday.
+Friday (May 23) and Saturday.
 Tickets are $31 for adults, $28 for seniors and military, and $20 for students; rush tickets also are available 30 minutes before shows.
 Call 360-786-0151 or go online to harlequinproductions.org to purchase tickets.